you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 **[Collection*](#collection*)**

-*:heavy_exclamation_mark:<b>Important:</b> Note that the native equivalents are array methods, and will not work with objects.
-If this functionality is needed, then Lodash/Underscore is the better option.*
+*:heavy_exclamation_mark:<b>Important:</b> Note that most native equivalents are array methods, and will not work with objects.
+If this functionality is needed and no object method is provided, then Lodash/Underscore is the better option.*

 1. [_.each](#_each)